xtie97/LAS-Net/README.md

       )
 ```

 We also tried to scale our model by increasing the embedding dimension and adding the residual block before each Swin Transformer block (see [SwinUNETR-V2](https://link.springer.com/chapter/10.1007/978-3-031-43901-8_40)).
-The corresponding model configuration (in **scripts/model.py**) is
+The corresponding model configuration (in **scripts/model.py**) is as follows:
 ```bash
 model = LASNet(
       img_size=img_size,